sahilparekh08/sahilparekh08.github.io/content/about.md

 Welcome!!

 I am Sahil (he/him), a technology enthusiast driven by a passion for learning and solving real-world problems using cutting-edge technologies and design principles.
 I am deeply curious about employing diverse design techniques and methods to effectively address challenges.
 My approach always begins with considering multiple perspectives while solving problems, the most efficient path to reach a solution comprehensively and the learning involved in the same.
-I am particularly enthusiastic about working on system design, complex technical architectures, unbiased machine learning algorithms, and cloud technologies.
+I am particularly enthusiastic about working on system design, complex technical architectures, performance optimisation techniques, machine learning and cloud technologies.

 ## Experience